linhnde/quiz-data-processing/README.md

 We need to import Pandas and some other general packages.

 To make GCP jobs work out, we authenticate GCP credentials using environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
-It's also convenient to assign constants related to GCP service.
+It's also convenient to assign constants related to GCP services.

 ```
 # Import general packages